techidaily/site-ai-voice-clone/source/_posts/how-to-make-talking-emoji-on-iphone-in-easy-steps-for-2024.md

 ## **Part 3\.
 Best Alternative with Subtitle Cat: Wondershare Virbo**

  When it comes to translating the subtitles of your video, you want a tool that is easy to use and effective.
-One of the best alternatives to**Subtitle Cat** is[Wondershare Virbo](https://virbo.wondershare.com/video-translation.html) .
+One of the best alternatives to**Subtitle Cat** is [Wondershare Virbo](https://virbo.wondershare.com/video-translation.html) .
 This video translation tool offers similar functionalities to Subtitle Cat but with a better experience and results.
 Here is a quick comparison between the two alternatives.

 [Translate Video Online](https://tools.techidaily.com/wondershare/virbo/download/) [Download APP Now](https://app.adjust.com/11acwaj1%5F11ig9sc4) [Free Download](https://tools.techidaily.com/wondershare/virbo/download/)